aspose-svg/Aspose.SVG-Documentation/content/net/how-to-work-with-aspose-svg-api/navigation-inspection/_index.md

 ```

-The [CreateNodeIterator(`Node, Int64, INodeFilter`) ](https://apireference.aspose.com/svg/net/aspose.svg.dom.traversal.idocumenttraversal/createnodeiterator/methods/2)method of the [IDocumentTraversal](https://apireference.aspose.com/svg/net/aspose.svg.dom.traversal/idocumenttraversal) interface creates a new iterator rooted at the specified `Node` (in our example it is the `document`).
-As parameters, the method takes `Node`, `Int64` flag that specifies node types for the iterator, and `INodeFilter` to be used (in our example it is the `RectFilter()`).
+The [CreateNodeIterator(`Node, Int64, INodeFilter`) ](https://apireference.aspose.com/svg/net/aspose.svg.dom.traversal.idocumenttraversal/createnodeiterator/methods/2)method of the [IDocumentTraversal](https://apireference.aspose.com/svg/net/aspose.svg.dom.traversal/idocumenttraversal) interface creates a new iterator rooted at the specified `Node` (in our example, it is the `document`).
+As parameters, the method takes `Node`, `Int64` flag that specifies node types for the iterator, and `INodeFilter` to be used (in our example, it is the `RectFilter()`).

 The **RectFilter** class inherits from the [NodeFilter](https://apireference.aspose.com/svg/net/aspose.svg.dom.traversal.filters/nodefilter) class the [AcceptNode (`Node n`)](https://apireference.aspose.com/svg/net/aspose.svg.dom.traversal.filters/nodefilter/methods/acceptnode) method.
 The method takes a `Node` and tests if it passes the filter or not; the method returns a short indicating whether the node is found or not.